Our members come together to

 The College of Arts and Sciences at the University of Washington has also provided substantial support to this network, as well as the University of Washington Helen R. Whiteley Center.

 The Department of Geography, our staff members and our graduate students, who provide crucial support to this project.
-Our research assistants Magie Ramírez, Elyse Gordon, Mónica Farías, Joe Eckert, Tish Lopez, Austin Crane, Jordyn Vandeleur, Stella Jones, Koji Pingry, Sam Nowak, and Helen Olsen have all supported this project.
+Our research assistants Magie Ramírez, Elyse Gordon, Mónica Farías, Joe Eckert, Tish Lopez, Austin Crane, Jordyn Vandeleur, Stella Jones, Koji Pingry, Sam Nowak, Helen Olsen, and Isaac Rivera have all supported this project.

 We are deeply grateful for all this support.